Sexological Bodywork FAQ

 Sexological bodywork is an investment in your sexual well-being and most people find that it takes more than one session to get the benefit.
 I also understand that it can be important to make sure that this is a path that will take you where you want to go.

-Before we schedule a first session, we’ll have a 30 minute phone call to talk about your situation and how I can be of service to you.
+Before we schedule a first session, we’ll have a free Get Acquainted call to talk about your situation and how I can be of service to you.
 I’ll also send you an intake form so you can share more information with me.
 This allows us to start the conversation about the work and whether it’s a good match for you.
 If we both agree that sexological bodywork could be useful for you, we’ll arrange an intake session.
 If this isn’t the right course for you, I’ll do my best to suggest other resources.

 You can learn about sexological bodywork and find listings of other practitioners at these websites: